bitPogo/kmock/docs/src/howto/advanced.md

 You may use it to differentiate between Proxies.
 At last you need to switch relaxing on by adding `relaxed = true` to `kmock`.

-However since this sounds cumbersome there is already a project - KFixture - on its way to ease this, so stay tuned.
+However since this sounds cumbersome for now there is already a project - KFixture - on its way to ease this, so stay tuned.

 Well, in certain cases the type parameter will not work as return value - Generics.
-If KMock encounters Generics as return values of a method/property it add additional arguments (`type$Idx`) to invocation of the Relaxer Function for example:
+If KMock encounters Generics as return values of a method/property it adds additional arguments (`type$Idx`) to invocation of the Relaxer Function
+For example:
 ```kotlin
 relax(
     proxyId,